brunovlucena/homelab/README.md

 **Tasks**

-1. create a local running Kubernetes cluster with the tooling of your choice
+1. create a local running Kubernetes cluster with the tooling of your choice [DONE]
 2. Install Postgres on the cluster.
 3. Create and deploy a basic application in Go and connect to Postgres
 4. Perform simple CRUD operations